Finerenone in Reducing Kidney Failure and Disease Progression in Diabetic Kidney Disease - FIDELIO-DKD

 - Composite kidney outcome: 4.7% vs. 6.4% with ASCVD; 6.2% vs. 7.8% without ASCVD (p for interaction = 0.33)

 The results of this trial indicate that finerenone has salutary effects on CV and renal outcomes among patients with T2DM and CKD, who were on a background of maximal RAS blockade therapy.
 There was a higher risk of hyperkalemia with finerenone.
 There also appeared to be a reduction in incident atrial fibrillation or flutter with finerenone in this patient population.
 This is hypothesis generating, and will likely need to be further validated.
 A similar benefit has been reported with eplerenone but not with spironolactone (different patient populations, but all of them are mineralocorticoid receptor antagonists [MRAs]).
 The pooled FIDELITY analysis confirms a benefit in CV and renal outcomes with finerenone, irrespective of baseline ASCVD history.
+All-cause mortality was similar.
 Of note, patients with symptomatic HFrEF were excluded from both trials.

 Finerenone is a novel, nonsteroidal, selective MRA with anti-inflammatory and antifibrotic effects.
 It is thought to have higher potency and less hyperkalemia than steroidal MRAs such as spironolactone and eplerenone.
 Similar efficacy has been reported with sodium-glucose luminal cotransporter-2 (SGLT2) inhibitors such as dapagliflozin, empagliflozin, canagliflozin, and sotagliflozin among patients with T2DM and CKD.
 It is unclear whether both therapies could be used together (only ~5% of patients in this trial were on SGLT2 inhibitors at baseline), or if one would be considered first line compared with the other.